 What is it like to garden in Scotland?

 Scotland is a temperate region of the north of the UK, characterised by low population levels, exceptional scenery, fantastic air quality, and terrible weather!
-Edinburgh is in many ways a perfect city: beautiful, clean, liberal and affordable, but with low average temperatures and high rainfall gardening can be a challenge.
-Because we are a coastal city, we do not see the heavy frosts and snowfalls experienced by the central and northern parts of Scotland, and the majority of rain falls on the west coast (those poor Glaswegians).
+Edinburgh is in many ways a perfect city: beautiful, clean, liberal and affordable, but with low average summer temperatures, a short growing season, very poor winter light, and unpredictable rainfall, gardening can be a challenge.
+Because we are a coastal city, we do not see so many heavy frosts and snowfalls experienced by the central and northern parts of Scotland, and the majority of rain falls on the west coast (those poor Glaswegians).
 We never undergo the water restrictions that our poor compatriots in South East England frequently suffer, meaning that we are never banned from using our hosepipes.
-But then, we rarely need to use them at all, thanks to summer-long rainfall.
+But then, we don’t usually need to use them anyway.

 Spring moves northwards at walking pace, roughly 13 miles a day, and our growing season is a good three weeks behind that of Southern England.
 The advantage of this is that forgetting to sow a packet of seeds, or perform the Chelsea chop, or prune the roses on time is never a problem.
 Sunlight is less intense in Scotland, but we receive at least an extra hour of daylight compared with the UK’s southerly regions and this makes up for it.
-Against a sheltered, south-facing wall, many tender sun-loving plants will do extremely well.
-The challenge is, finding out which, and then remembering to mulch them well in winter!
+Against a sheltered, south-facing wall, many sun-loving plants will do extremely well.